Short-term synaptic depression: Synaptic recovery

 When synaptic vesicles release neurotransmitters into the synapse that bind with post-synaptic membrane proteins to pass a signal, neurotransmitter re-uptake occurs to recycle neurotransmitters in the presynaptic cell in order to be released again.
 Neurotransmitter vesicles are recycled through the process of endocytosis.
-Because each presynaptic cell can link up to thousands of connections with other neurons, synaptic fatigue and its recovery can cause interactions with other neuronal circuits and can affect the kinetics with other processes of neurons.
-It is important that the recycling of neurotransmitters take place at an effective and efficient rate in order to prevent synaptic fatigue from negatively affecting signal transmission.
+Because each presynaptic cell can link up to thousands of connections with other neurons, short-term synaptic depression and its recovery can cause interactions with other neuronal circuits and can affect the kinetics with other processes of neurons.
+There is evidence that synaptic depression can lead to enhancement of post synaptic signaling given the synchronous release of synaptic vesicles recovers more quickly than the asynchronous release of synaptic vesicles.

 Timing

 Maintaining a readily releasable vesicle pool is important in allowing for the constant ability to pass physiological signals between neurons.
 The timing it takes for neurotransmitter to be released into the synaptic cleft and then be recycled back to the presynaptic cell to be reused is not currently well understood.
 There are two models currently proposed to attempt to understand this process.
 One model predicts that the vesicle undergoes complete fusion with the presynaptic cellular membrane once all its contents have been emptied.
 It then must retrieve vesicular membrane from other sites which could take up to tens of seconds.
 The second model tries to explain this phenomenon by assuming the vesicles immediately begin to recycle neurotransmitters after release, which takes less than a second to complete endocytosis.
 One study showed varying times of complete endocytosis ranging from 5.5-38.9 seconds.
 It also indicated that these times were completely independent of long term or chronic activity.